 Participates at the setting up of the Joint Steering Committee of the Project and at drafting its rules of procedure.

 During the implementation period of the project as well as after the end of the implementation period for a 3 years period after the official closure of Interreg V-A Romania-Bulgaria Programme, all partners have the obligation to preserve and to present, to the Joint Secretariat (JS, within the Regional Office for Cross-Border Cooperation Calarasi, Romania), MA (Managing Authority-Ministry of Regional Development and Public Administration from Romania), NA (National Authority-Ministry of Regional Development and Public Works from Bulgaria) Certifying Authority (CA, within the Romanian Ministry of Regional Development and Public Administration), Audit Authority (AA, within the Romanian Court of Accounts), European Commission (EC), European Court of Auditors and any other body designated to perform controls on the use of the financing, all project related documents, including the inventory for the actives gained as a result of using the funds.
 The time period shall be interrupted either in the case of legal proceedings or by a duly justified request of the Commission.

+In case of remaining funds/economies, each Partner, via the LB must notify the MA within 15 days following the finalization of implementation of the public procurement contracts at project level.
+The LB must clearly specify in the notification the amounts of the remaining funds and if there is a need of re-using these within the project.

 § 8 Joint Steering Committee of the Project